winhacks/2025-bot/README.md

 Now that you've configured everything, you need to start it up.
 We use Docker to make that very simple.

-For hosting, its as simple as `yarn docker:host`.
-Similarly, for development, is as simple as `yarn dev`.
-You can also install `pino-pretty` with `yarn global add pino-pretty` and use `yarn dev-pretty` for nicer looking logs.
+For hosting, its as simple as `pnpm docker:host`.
+Similarly, for development, is as simple as `pnpm dev`.
+You can also install `pino-pretty` with `pnpm global add pino-pretty` and use `pnpm dev-pretty` for nicer looking logs.